industrial-edge/Performance-Analytics/docs/Installation.md

 4. **IIH Essentials**: Install and configure the IIH Essentials application to ensure that the core industrial data from your PLCs can be effectively harnessed and utilized by the Edge Device.
 This setup is crucial for enabling comprehensive data collection and subsequent analysis within the Performance Insights application.

-5. **Performance Insights Application Setup**: Within the Performance Insights application, configure the 'Step Time Analysis' feature by linking it to the respective asset models, which reflect the status of the sequential control steps from the PLCs.
+5. **Performance Insights**: Within the Performance Insights application, configure the 'Step Time Analysis' feature by linking it to the respective asset models, which reflect the status of the sequential control steps from the PLCs.

 ## Configure PLC project in TIA Portal
 This use case contains a TIA project which simulates the process.
 The project also inclundes a HMI visualization to operate the demonstration process.
 Download the TIA Portal project [here](../src/StepTimeAnalysis_20221129_1438.7z).
 The first steps are to configure the PLC project and the intruduction into the HMI screens.